Skip to main content

 Success Rate

 What are the odds that LDN benefits you?
 Sean Mackey, M.D., Ph.D., a pain specialist at Stanford University in Palo Alto, CA, was one of the investigators on AFSA’s LDN trial.
-He found that three out of ten patients achieved at least a 30 percent improvement in pain.
-The drug produced similar benefits in fatigue and sleep, but the study included only 30 people.
+He found that three out of ten patients achieved at least a 30 percent improvement in pain.1 The drug produced similar benefits in fatigue and sleep, but the study included only 30 people.

 Aside from pain, LDN helps with cognition (reduces brain fog), sleep, mood, and fatigue.
 “Fatigue is a major complaint for people with fibromyalgia,” says Mackey, and it’s difficult to find anything to alleviate this symptom.
 Pain specialist Michael Fishman, M.D., of Lancaster, PA, adds that LDN also reduces postural hypertension (lightheadedness upon standing) and burning symptoms.
-While not every patient has these symptoms, they are tough to treat.
+While not every patient has these problems, they are tough to treat.

 Must Be Compounded